burger

 • Managing crons is your responsibility; depending on the progress of your migration, you must:

-• deactivate and activate crons via SSH if you have any, to avoid any execution conflicts,
+• disable and enable crons via SSH if you have access, to avoid any execution conflicts,

 • check your crons,